Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-Leaving our two-body model, we can visualize the eigenstates for the three- and four-body interactions in the same way.
-A scatter plot of the overlap as a function of energy for the three-body example of Fig.~\ref{fig:2-3-comp-order} reveals similar quantum many-body scar states, as shown in Fig.~\ref{fig:3-4-ldos}(a).
-In Fig.~\ref{fig:3-4-ldos}(b), we show the results for a linear array with a 7~$\mu$m spacing undergoing four-body field-tuned interactions, for which the scar states are even more apparent.
+Leaving our model that only includes two-body interactions, we can visualize the eigenstates for the \mbox{three-} and four-body interactions in the same way.
+A scatter plot of the overlap as a function of energy for the three-body example of Fig.~\ref{fig:spps-order}, with 11 atoms and $d=9$~$\mu$m, reveals similar quantum many-body scar states, as shown in Fig.~\ref{fig:3-4-spps-scatter}(a).
+In Fig.~\ref{fig:3-4-spps-scatter}(b), we show the results for a linear array with 11 atoms and a 7~$\mu$m spacing undergoing four-body field-tuned interactions, for which the scar states are even more apparent.
 The field-tuned matrix elements are similar in magnitude for these two cases, but the hopping interactions are significantly stronger for the more closely spaced atoms in the four-body simulation.
-The emergence of quantum many-body scar states in the three- and four-body interactions is the primary driver of their slow dynamics.
+The emergence of quantum many-body scar states in the \mbox{three-} and four-body interactions is the primary driver of their slow dynamics.